EPCCed/archer2-cpp/lectures/cpp-intro/README.md

 terminal, create a new message saying "Hello, $NAME!" and print it to standard output.

-If you complete this try adding conditional responses based on the input name.

-Finally can you write a simple question and answer workflow where the program uses the answer from the user to ask subsequent questions?

 ???

 What I'd like you to do is change `say_hello` to accept the name it